Shopify/Klint/docusaurus/docs/1-getting-started/installation.md

 ## TypeScript Support

 Klint is written in TypeScript and includes type definitions out of the box.
-No additional `@types` packages needed!

-## Verify Installation
+## First sketch

-Create a simple test component to verify everything is working:
+Create a simple component to see it working:

 ```tsx
 import { useKlint, Klint } from '@shopify/klint';